-To define past due and impairment through classification and provisioning, the bank follows Bangladesh Bank Circulars and

-Guidelines.
-General provisions @ 0.25% to 5% under different categories on unclassified loans (standard/SMA) and @ 0.5% to 1% on certain off balance-sheet exposures, and specific provisions @ 5%, 20%, 50% & 100% on classified (substandard/doubtful/badloss) loans are made on the basis of quarter end review by the management and in compliance with BRPD Circular no.14 dated 23 September 2012, BRPD Circular no.19 dated 27 December 2012, BRPD circular no 8 dated 2 August 2015, BRPD circular no 12 dated 20 August 2017, BRPD circular no 15 dated 27 September 2017, BRPD circular letter no 1 dated 03 January 2018 and BRPD circular no 01 dated 20 February 2018, BRPD circular no 07 dated 21 June 2018, and BRPD circular no 13 dated 18 October 2018.
+To define past due and impairment through classification and provisioning, the bank follows Bangladesh Bank Circulars and Guidelines.
+General provisions @ 0.25% to 5% under different categories on unclassified loans (standard/SMA) and @ 0.5% to 1% on certain off balance-sheet exposures, and specific provisions @ 20%, 50% & 100% on classified (substandard/doubtful/bad-loss) and some rescheduled loans are made on the basis of quarter end review by the management and in compliance with BRPD Circular no. 14 dated 23 September 2012, BRPD circular no 8 dated 2 August 2015, BRPD circular no 12 dated 20 August 2017, BRPD circular no 15 dated 27 September 2017, BRPD circular letter no 1 dated 03 January 2018 and BRPD circular no 01 dated 20 February 2018, BRPD circular no 07 dated 21 June 2018, BRPD circular no 13 dated 18 October 2018 and BRPD Circular no. 03 dated 21 April 2019.
 Provisions and interest suspense are separately shown under other liabilities as per First Schedule of Bank Companies Act 1991 (amendment up to 2013), instead of netting off with loans.
 The summary of some objective criteria for loan classification and provisioning requirement is as below:

-Loans Classification Type of Facility Sub Standard (Overdue Period) Doubtful (Overdue Period) Bad & Loss (Overdue Period) Continuous Loan & Demand Loan 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan of more than Tk.
-10 lac 3 months or more but less than 6 months 6 months or more but less than 9 months 9 months or more Fixed Term Loan up to Tk.
-10 lac 6 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more
+Loans classification Type of facility Substandard (Overdue period) Doubtful (Overdue period) Bad & Loss (Overdue period) Continuous Loan & Demand Loan 3 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Fixed Term Loan 3 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more